 This degree is an excellent qualification for individuals seeking a career in human resource management and other management roles that demand an understanding of the human element of business.
-Because you’ll be eligible for Associate Membership of CIPD, you’ll be able to use the designation Assoc CIPD to demonstrate this to employers.
+Because you’ll be eligible for Associate Membership of the CIPD, should you choose to join the CIPD as a student member during your studies you’ll be able to use the designation Assoc CIPD after you successfully graduate.

 Over the past few years graduates have used this flexible degree to go into jobs such as a Human Resources Manager, Business Development Manager, HR Consultant, Advertising Executive, Business and Solution Analyst, Purchasing Manager, Brand Management Trainee, Sales Executive, and various leading graduate schemes.